John Graham, 1st Viscount Dundee: Service after the Revolution of 1688

+Derek Patrick cites other confusions in information and differing accounts of Dundee's death in the aftermath of the battle, including being bewitched or betrayed by a government agent in his army (which Patrick described as "almost certainly nonsense"), and asserts his understanding that these alternative accounts are fabricated.

 The battle, disastrous as it was to the government forces, was in reality the end of the insurrection, for the controlling and commanding genius of the rebellion was no more.
 The death of Dundee, in the midst of the confusion of a cavalry charge, became the subject of numerous legends, the best known of which was the long prevalent but of course, entirely false tale that he was invulnerable to lead (due to having made a pact with the Devil) and was killed by being penetrated by a silver button from his own coat.
 He died on the battlefield and was carried the few miles to the nearby parish church of St Bride, above Blair Castle, where he was buried.
 The stone which commemorates him at the crypt gives his age (erroneously) as 46, when he was actually 41.
-Dundee's helmet and breastplate, removed from the vault below the church in the 19th century, are preserved in Blair Castle.
+Dundee's alleged helmet and breastplate, removed from the vault below the church in the 19th century, are preserved in Blair Castle.

 The tune under the title of "Bonnie Dundee" (or "Bonny Dundee") predated Claverhouse's appointment as Viscount Dundee, and several 18th-century songs under that title refer to the city of Dundee and not Claverhouse.
 With Walter Scott's publication around 1828 of his poem adapting the old tune to praise Claverhouse, the phrase "bonnie Dundee" became generally associated with the Viscount rather than the town, though the older ballads were still published.